 It has no particular advantage as a sweetener.
 However it is a common food additive for its ability to add texture and bulk.
 It can assist in creating a chewy feel and in the retention of moisture.
 It is harmless to teeth and suitable for diabetics.

 It has a very low glycemic index (Only 3 - sugar is 65) and this makes it suitable as part of a diabetic diet.
 Like all sugar alcohols it is not metabolized by bacteria in the mouth and so it does not contribute to tooth decay.

 It has a mildly laxative effect and in some individuals can cause cramps, flatulence and even diarrhea.
 Probably best not to consume more than 50 gm per day.
-Unless it is clearly stated on the list of ingredients, it cannot be assumed that it is vegetarian as it may be derived from animal fat.
+Unless it is clearly stated on the list of ingredients, it cannot be assumed to be suitable for vegetarians as it may be derived from animal fat.

 There are many methods of producing it.
 It can be made from animal or vegetable fat.
 (These contain approx 10% Glycerol) It is a by product of soap manufacture.
 It can also be made from petroleum products.

 Glycerol, Glycerin or Glycerine.
 Specialist Chemists may stock it.

 One spoon of sugar contains 16 calories.
 To achieve the same sweetness it would be necessary to consume 40 calories of Glycerol, so there is no saving at all.
 It is an excellent humecant and is often used in museli bars to keep them moist and chewy.
 It is also used in breakfast cereals and frozen pastries.